unyth/lipl/README.md

 ## Required packages in addition to a C compiler

-I am still at the beginning stages of the process.
-I am writing this on a GNU/Linux machine.

-So far, the only other packages that I needed was Editline library.
+You'll need the Editline library.

 On Debian family of OS with apt:
 ```